Ochibobo/opslag/src/storage/README.md

 - [ ] The storage model
   - [ ] Opslag is a Key/Value store
   - [ ] It uses the PAX storage model; a combination of row-oriented & column-oriented storage model
-- [ ] The file organization structure
+- [ ] The file organization structurev
   - [ ] Heap file organization
   - [ ] Tree file organization
   - [ ] Sequential/Sorted File organization